Skills vs Attributes – what’s the difference and which are the most important when you’re job-hunting?

 Attributes are qualities which you might naturally have (perhaps you’re a naturally chatty person or have strong resilience, for example) and have used to benefit you in life and work.

 Skills, on the other hand, are things you’ve learnt through work, training or education, or general life experience.
 Skills are tangible and can be backed up by qualifications and real-life examples.
+Your skill in handling business and financial matters, for example, can be acquired or vastly improved through training and enrolling in degrees such as online mba programs Michigan.

 What’s the difference between skills and attributes when job hunting?